-WordPress 5.4: Learn What’s New Coming with Screenshots
+WordPress 5.4: Key Features & Improvements with Screenshots

 Since its launch in last year’s November, WordPress 5.3 “Kirk” has been downloaded over 41 million times and counting.
 While the last major release of the year 2019 enhanced accessibility and expanded the block editor with several intuitive interactions, the development of version 5.4 is already underway to make the CMS even better.